 Undergraduate Nursing (BSN)

-The School of Nursing constructs that learning environment by supplying students with experienced advisors.
+The School of Nursing and Health Sciences constructs that learning environment by supplying students with experienced advisors.
 All nursing students are provided with advisors who are ready to assist them throughout the nursing program.
 In addition, they receive guidance from a National Council Licensure Examination (NCLEX) coach who will help them prepare for their licensing test.

 Below are some details about the bachelor of science in nursing (BSN):